IdyllicPeripherals/idyllicperipherals.github.io/_projects/2022-06-05-Daily Clack Beginner Bundle.md

 ---

 ### Stem Holder
 A tool like this is perfect for holding switch stems and makes lubing them so much easier.
-Press and hold too open the clutch; release to grip.
+Press and hold to open the clutch; release to grip.

 You no longer need to fear finger cramps!